 Integer.
 Required.
 The order in which a product tile appears on the dashboard.
 The Ops Manager Director always appears at rank 100.
-For your product to appear to the right of Ops Manager Director (preferable) you must set this value to an integer less than 100.
-It is recommended that you set it to 1.
-Ops Manager will sort tiles alphabetically if all tiles have the same rank.
-This is a known weak point and will be improved in a future version of Ops Manager.
+For your product to appear to the right of Ops Manager Director (preferable)i, you must set this value to an integer less than 100.
+Pivotal recommends that you set it to 1.
+Ops Manager sorts tiles alphabetically if all tiles have the same rank.
+This is a known weak point.

 Hash.
 Required.
-Refer to the BOSH hub for a list of stemcells, including os and version.
-Notice that you do not specify which IaaS the Stemcell targets.
+For a list of stemcells, including OS and version, see the BOSH hub.
+You do not specify which IaaS the Stemcell targets.
 This keeps your product template IaaS agnostic so that one product template can be deployed on any IaaS.
 At the time of this writing, none of the BOSH stemcells require a Cloud Provider Interface (CPI).
 This is expected to change in a future release of BOSH.

-false, your product will not receive security patches through automatic stemcell updates.
+false, your product does not receive security patches through automatic stemcell updates.

 This feature increases security by automatically using the latest patched version of a stemcell.
 However, operators may experience longer than expected upgrade times.
-Review the Understanding Floating Stemcells topic for more information.
+For more information, see Understanding Floating Stemcells.

 Array of Hashes.
 Required.
 The list of releases contained in your product’s releases directory.
 The version of the release must be exactly the same as the version contained in the release (BOSH releases are versioned and signed by BOSH).

 Array of Hashes.
 Optional.
-A list of errands that will run after a deploy succeeds.
-See Lifecycle Errands.
+A list of errands that run after a deploy succeeds.

 Array of Hashes.
 Optional.
-A list of errands that will run before a deployment is deleted.
-See Lifecycle Errands.
+A list of errands that run before a deployment is deleted.

 Following this example are definitions of each property.